 This program is part of HFA's Hospice Information Center, an extensive online library that also includes programs such as;

-The programming provides hospices and other community organizations the opportunity to educate staff and volunteers about the basics of hospice care, caregiving, and grief, and links are provided to guide viewers to more information on a variety of subjects.
+The programming provides hospices and other community organizations the opportunity to educate staff and volunteers about the basics of hospice care, caregiving, and grief.
+Links are provided to guide viewers to more information on various subjects.